 Debutante bowler, Ravichandran Ashwin, spun India to victory in the first test match against the West Indies this week.
 Can you believe that the off-spinner who turned in the second best match figures by an Indian cricketer on debut actually wanted to be a batsman?
 And that too, an opener???

 This is what the art of uncovering hidden talents is all about.
-A good leader/coach can see in his protégé what s/he cannot see in herself/himself.
-And then help the protégé discover and develop the talent within.
+A good leader or coach can see in a protégé what they may not yet see in themselves… and help the protégé discover and develop the talent within.

-By the way, there is another example of a cricketer who wanted to be a fast bowler but was adviced by the coach to take up batting instead.
+By the way, there is another example of a cricketer who wanted to be a fast bowler but was advised by the coach to focus on his batting instead.
 The coach was Dennis Lillee.
 And the batsman… any guesses???

 Well, it was Sachin Tendulkar!!! 🙂